donfanning/docker-timemachine/README.md

 ```

 But take care that:
-* `MOUNT_POINT` should be an absolute path, preferably inside `/timemachine`, so it will be stored in your external volume.
+* `MOUNT_POINT` shouldn´t be an absolute path, it will create an new directory inside your storage(shares) folder.
 * `VOL_SIZE_MB` is an optional parameter.
-It indicates the max volume size for that user.
+It indicates the max volume size for that user, as long as the Time Machine flag is used.

 Now you have a docker instance running `netatalk`.